orangejuicetin/til/rpi/setting-up-rpi.md

 1. Copy OS to SD card (name output ‘rdisk#’, don’t add remaining numbers) `sudo dd bs=1m if=~/Downloads/raspbian-os.img of=/dev/rdisk2`
 1. Wait until copy is done.
 Can use CTRL+T to check on status.

+### Raspberry Pi now has their own image burning service for when you set it up!
+Rather than using Etcher

 ## Enable SSH to rpi
 If you create a `wpa_supplicant.conf` file in `/boot`, it will be copied to the main partition's `/etc/wpa_supplicant` location at boot time,replacing whatever is there.
 It will then be deleted from `/boot`, so you won't see it there if you go looking.